-"I also carefully analyzed the high-purity vials (blanks) that I use in the NAA experiments and as the descriptions of Daivi Shakti dasi's hair container.

-expected there is a minute presence of the elements of interest in these vials.
+"I also carefully analyzed the high-purity vials (blanks) that I use in the NAA experiments and as expected there is a minute presence of the elements of interest in these vials.
 Keep in mind insofar as trace elements are concerned there is "everything in everything" if one has a technique sensitive enough to make the measurement.
 I have now made these sensitive measurements and have "blank-corrected" the results..."